Spr19CS210/PA-Drill-Section-Writeups/PA9-Crispr-GUI/README.md

 from the command line arguments, you will read in the number of rows and columns of the ecosystem from the command line.
-Then along with the ecosystem visualization you will create a TextField where a user can input an ecosystem simulation command (e.g., move, reprodice (2,3) eat, ...) and then click on a simulate button to show the results of that command.
+Then along with the ecosystem visualization you will create a TextField where a user can input an ecosystem simulation command (e.g., move, reproduce (2,3) eat, ...) and then click on a simulate button to show the results of that command.

 Another interesting aspect of PA9 is that you will be continuing to refine